-Located on McLean’s campus only eight miles from downtown Boston, Appleton is a renovated historic mansion that accommodates up to 25 residents.
-We provide a home-like environment and offer residents spacious common living areas including a solarium, atrium, kitchen, and dining room.
-Appleton is designed to help residents feel comfortable as they focus on treatment and recovery.
+Located on McLean’s campus only eight miles from downtown Boston, Appleton is a renovated historic mansion that accommodates up to 25 patients.
+We provide a home-like environment and offer spacious common living areas including a solarium, atrium, kitchen, and dining room.
+Appleton is designed to help individuals feel comfortable as they focus on treatment and recovery.

 For more information or to make a referral, please contact: